joepk90/graphql-faker-refactored/docs/completed.md

     - [x] Fix CORS version of Graphql Faker!
 Make it work with UW Graphql AND the open graphql URL.
     - [x] Make graphql-faker-refactors work in GCP (Check Filmons UW setup!)
 - [x] Make PORTS dynamic for both server and client.
+- [x] Review Readme for docments (Lots of changes) + Add links to GCP services in graphql-faker-refactored project! uUpdate ALLOWED_HOSTS notes in this repo

 ### Editor